The-Mycelium-Network/webworkbook/content/topics/protocols/index.md

 {{< youtube id="nOmT_5hqgPk" title="HTTP vs HTTPS">}}

 HTTPS is a secure version of the HTTP protocol that is encrypted and authenticated by the SSL/TLS protocol.
-This connection is secure thus allowing clients to safely exchange sensitive data with a server,like banking and credit card details
+This connection is secure, thus allowing clients to safely exchange sensitive data with a server, like banking and credit card details.

 **References:**
 - [SSL.com: What is HTTPS?](https://www.ssl.com/faqs/what-is-https/)